John Jay Admission RequirementsNew York, New York

 |ACT Composite 75th||N/A|

 You can get into CUNY John Jay College of Criminal Justice with below average high school grades.
 The average high school GPA of the admitted freshman class at CUNY John Jay College of Criminal Justice was 2.72 on the 4.0 scale indicating that primarily B- students are accepted and ultimately attend.
+The school ranks #107 in New York for highest average GPA.
 Even with a competitive GPA, admission to John Jay will be challenging as the school denies more applicants than it admits.

 |3.50 to 3.75||6%||Good|